SiaFoundation/siad/changelog/v1.4.8/other/4054-changelog-files.md

-- Move gererate-changelog.sh script to changelog directory.
+- Move generate-changelog.sh script to changelog directory.
 - Generate changelog from any file extension (.md is not needed)